outofmbufs/pidcontrol/README.md

 As noted above, this event is generated **after** the initial_conditions method has modified the `pid` object.
 If it makes sense to allow a modifier to be "reset" midstream, the initializations necessary to start afresh should go in a `PH_initial_conditions` handler.

+NOTE: Creating a PIDPlus object implicitly calls `initial_conditions` to set both the `pv` and the `setpoint` to zero, as illustrated by this example:

+    m = EventPrint()
+    z = PIDPlus(modifiers=m)

+which will print:

+    PIDHookAttached()
+    PIDHookInitialConditions(setpoint=0, pv=0)

+Note also that this setpoint assignment via `initial_conditions` (whether implicit at creation time or explicitly via calling `initial_conditions`) does NOT generate a `PIDHookSetpointChange` event.

 ### PIDHookSetpointChange: (handler method: PH_setpoint_change)

-Generated when the setpoint attribute is set on a PIDPlus object. a
+Generated when the setpoint attribute is set on a PIDPlus object.

 NOTE: This event is NOT generated if the setpoint change happens as part of an initial_conditions() call.